Chand Baori – what comes to mind when you hear this word? Does this sound familiar to you?

-Jaipur International Airport is connected by air from all places abroad.
+Jaipur International Airport is the nearest airport and is connected by air from all places abroad.
 You can book a taxi from the airport, or even take a bus.

-First – first take a local bus from Jaipur to Sikandra and then reach Abhaneri by taxi.
+First, take a local bus from Jaipur to Sikandra (local place), and then reach Abhaneri by taxi.

 You can take a taxi from Jaipur directly to Abhaneri if you’re ready to spend a few extra bucks.